microsoft/pai/docs/upgrade/upgrade_to_v1.0.0.md

 ./paictl.py cluster k8s-clean -f -p <path-to-your-old-config>
 ```

+Here we use v0.14.0 as an example.
+You should checkout to a different branch if your PAI version is different.

-If you cannot find the old config, the following command can help you to retrieve it:
+In addition, if you cannot find the old config, the following command can help you to retrieve it:

 ```bash
 ./paictl.py config pull -o <path-to-your-old-config>
 ```

+## Remove GPU Driver Installed by OpenPAI

-You should also remove the GPU driver installed by OpenPAI, by executing the following commands on every GPU node, using a `root` user:
+In previous yarn version, OpenPAI installs GPU driver on every GPU node.
+You should remove the driver, by executing the following commands on every GPU node, using a `root` user:

 ```bash
 #!/bin/bash